Skip to main content

 How to Dispute Rental History Errors

-Signed lease agreement document on a desk with golden keys and a pen, representing rental contract paperwork.
+Signed lease agreement with golden keys and a pen, representing rental paperwork.

 Step 1: Gather Proof